Apply for Grant Funding

 - Download our application form 2020-21 Holt Grant Application

-- Return your completed application by email since we are unable to accept submissions sent by post
+- Return your completed application by email as we are unable to accept submissions sent by post.

 - The address to use: [email protected]

 - Unfortunately, we cannot help every charity even though your work may fall within eligible criteria as we receive far more applications than we are able to fund.